jordan1908-gif/Online-Learning-System/README.md

 # Online-Learning-System
-This is a web and mobile responsive online learning website which provides quizzes to students, similarly like Kahoot.
+This is a fully responsive online learning website which provides quizzes to students, similarly like Kahoot.
 Website is coded in PHP, SQL, HTML, CSS, JavaScript, AJAX & jQuery.
 <br><br>
 * Student
   <br> •	Login or create an account